aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 - To set up Amazon Bedrock Knoledgebase through CDK, we use `generative-ai-cdk-constructs`, a custom library (https://github.com/awslabs/generative-ai-cdk-constructs/blob/main/src/cdk-lib/bedrock/README.md) and it needs [Docker](https://docs.docker.com/engine/install/) to be running on your IDE.
 - [Docker](https://docs.docker.com/get-started/get-docker/) installed
    - Note: [buildx](https://github.com/docker/buildx) is also required.
 For Windows and macOS buildx is included in [Docker Desktop](https://docs.docker.com/desktop/)
+   - If the docker is NOT running, you may receive the following error while running the CDK: "RuntimeError: docker exited with status 1"

 ### AWS account requirements

 **Required resources:**